 A family hid their Bible in an attic as Nazis invaded.
-Some 80 years later, it was reunited with the family’s heirs.
+Almost 80 years later, it was reunited with the family’s heirs.

 They never returned.

-The Leiters were sent to Treblinka, the infamous Nazi extermination camp where an estimated 925,000 Jews were killed, in addition to Poles, Roma and Soviet prisoners of war.
+The Leiters were sent to Treblinka, the infamous Nazi extermination camp in Poland where an estimated 925,000 Jews were killed, in addition to Poles, Roma and Soviet prisoners of war.
 The Leiters’ son, Sali, was the lone survivor in the family.

 That’s when the family story becomes remarkable: Sali’s descendants — who did not know much about him — came to possess his parents’ Bible.
 It landed this summer on their doorstep in New York.

-For 50 years, the Leiters’ heirlooms were left in Germany, hidden away in the attic of the home, only to be discovered during the 1990 renovation.
+For 50 years, the Leiters’ heirlooms were left in Germany, hidden in the attic of the home, only to be discovered during the 1990 renovation.

 When the Bible went up on eBay, it caught the eye of artist and art historian Gerhard Roese, as he believed it had historical significance.
-It contained illustrations from Gustave Doré, one of the most prolific and successful book illustrators of the late 19th century.
+It contained illustrations from Gustave Doré, one of the most prolific and successful book illustrators of the late-19th century.

-Roese donated it to a local synagogue close to the house where it was found so the Bible could be preserved and protected.
+Roese donated it to a local synagogue close to the house where it was found so it could be preserved and protected.
 Then the search began to reunite the artifact with its intended heirs.

 It took nearly four years, but in February, a man in Europe working on behalf of the U.S. Holocaust Memorial Museum heard about the Bible.